verilog-to-routing/vtr-verilog-to-routing/README.developers.md

 ```
 The suppression file included in the command above will suppress reporting of known memory leaks in libraries included by vpr.

-Note that valgrind is run on some flows by the continuous integration (CI) tests run on pull requests.
+Note that valgrind is run on some flows by the continuous integration (CI) tests.

 ## Assertion Levels
 VTR supports configurable assertion levels.